 Location: 2200 Shadywood Road, Flower Mound, TX 75022

-Good to know: bank fishing, Lake Lewisville access, boat ramp, picnic areas, restrooms, parking, hiking trails, camping.
+Good to know: bank fishing, Lake Lewisville access, boat ramp, picnic areas, restrooms, parking.

 Parent tip: Fish the points at the mouth of each cove — the submerged structure where cove meets open lake holds bass and crappie year-round.
 Early morning before the boat traffic picks up is the best window.